festivities/Blender-miHoYo-Shaders/README.md

 2. In a new project with your desired character mesh, append whatever materials the .blend file you downloaded will contain.
 3. Add in the textures - this includes the metallic matcap texture, diffuse textures, lightmaps, etc. **I won't be redistributing them.
 You can datamine them yourself or ask somewhere else.**
 4. Constrain the empty object named *Head Driver* to the head bone of your character with a **Child Of** constraint.
 5. In the *Global Material Properties* panel, you may wonder what the Body Y and Hair Y values are supposed to be - those correspond to the ramp textures.
-Refor to this little infographic I [made](https://i.imgur.com/r7BqTBV.png).
+Refer to this little infographic I [made](https://i.imgur.com/r7BqTBV.png).
 6. I'll be making a video guide soon.
 If anyone wants to help out, that'd be appreciated.

 ## Milestones